Rockaway River, Montville

 Ron Farr is a Certified Forester who works at the North Jersey District Water Supply Commission and operates a private consulting firm, Farr Forestry Services.
 He is currently a board member of the American Chestnut Foundation Pennsylvania Chapter.
 He received a B.S. in Forest Management from the University of Maine and a Masters in Environmental Management from Montclair State University.
 Ron resides with his family in Newfoundland.

-James Gilbert is a Senior Vice President at Merrill Lynch.
-He was the first Chairman of the NJ State Planning Commission and helped author the State Development and Redevelopment Plan.
-He also was instrumental in drafting the NJ Fair Housing Act.
-He serves on the Boards of New Jersey Conservation Foundation, New Jersey Planning Officials, Community Theatre (Morristown), New Jersey Future, and New Jersey Common Cause.
-Jim lives in Morristown.
+James Gilbert is is Managing Director, Wealth Management at Merrill Lynch.
+He was the first Chairman of the NJ State Planning Commission.
+Jim helped author the State Development and Redevelopment Plan and was instrumental in drafting the NJ Fair Housing Act.
+He also serves on the boards of New Jersey Planning Officials and New Jersey Future.
+Jim resides in Chatham and Rockaway townships.

 Dwight Hiscano is a photographer who has dedicated a good part of his decades-long career to capturing our state's landscapes on film and digital sensor.
 With particular emphasis on the rugged landscapes of the Highlands, where his family has owned land for over a century, Dwight has channeled his efforts toward using photography to promote the preservation of endangered landscapes.
 A former trustee for the New Jersey chapter of the Nature Conservancy, Dwight regularly volunteers for, and has donated images to, a number of state and national conservation organizations.
 Widely published and highly collected, Dwight's work has been featured in numerous exhibits, including the Nature's Best exhibit at the Smithsonian and the recent National Geographic sponsored International Mountain Summit in Italy.
 His book, New Jersey, the Natural State, was published by Rutgers University Press.